Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 Soon, we were on the water bus, heading down the Grand Canal under a sunny, clear sky.
 It was cool, however, and we wore coats, especially along the waterway.
 Venice is a beautiful and unique city.
 Moorish influences can be seen in much of the architectural details of the buildings.
 One of the stops along the way was at San Georgio Maggiore.

 This church as it now stands was started in the 16th century and was completed in the early 17th century.
 It faces St. Mark’s across the Grand Canal on the island for which it is named.
 Again, it was closed, but there are some beautiful pictures of its interior on the Internet.
 Also, Claude Monet painted this church calling it, “San Giorgio Maggiore at Dusk.”
-A man, either mentally ill or full of alcohol, was singing loudly on the church’s steps.
+A man, either mentally ill or full of alcohol, was singing loudly on the church’s step as passersby gave him a wide berth.

 Upon arrival at the St. Mark’s stop on the water-bus line, we wandered along the first street we found, following GPS directions for the piazza at St. Marks.
 Along the way, I drooled at the designer fashion stores: Giorgio Armani, Dolce and Gabbana, Louis Vuitton, Valentino, Tiffany’s, Chanel, Gucci, Versace, etc. I’m not sure there are better fashion designers than Italians.